 If you are concerned about whether you may be drinking more than you should, you can download the Change4Life Drinks Tracker app, which is available for iOS and Android devices.

 Where did the story come from?

-The study was published in the peer-reviewed British Medical Journal (BMJ) on an open-access basis, so it is free to read online or download as a PDF.
+The study was published in the peer-reviewed medical journal BioMed Central.
+This is an open-access journal, so the study is free to read online or download as a PDF.

 What kind of research was this?

 This was a cross-sectional survey aiming to provide a more accurate picture of how much alcohol people in England drink.